taxicat1/taxicat1.github.io/has6432shift_inversion.md

 deadbeef  11011110101011011011111011101111
 ```

 The bits higher than the ones extracted so far are essentially garbage from the previous iteration being incorrect, and can be ignored.
-These bits could be masked out at each iteration, but it’s equally correct to just ignore them.
+These bits could be masked out at each iteration, but itâ€™s equally correct to just ignore them.

 Another interesting thing about this solution is the initialization to 0 is not necessary.
 What is happening here is 0 correct bits are turned into 9, which are then turned into 18, and then into 27, and finally into all 32.
 Because of the left shift, we know that the rightmost 9 bits are 0 and so each iteration "corrects" 9 bits of ktmp which is a "guess" as to the input.
 Picking any other
 value for the initialization changes only the garbage data: